ilios/ilios/README.md

 `docker compose -f docs/docker-examples/docker-compose.demo.yml stop`

-To stop/remove your Ilios application, including all of its containers and data, run the following:
+To stop and remove your Ilios application, including all of its containers and data, run the following:

 `docker compose -f docs/docker-examples/docker-compose.demo.yml down`

-Using docker compose again after running the `down` command will re-download the application's data and force a refresh of the database using the latest Ilios mock data from [https://ilios-demo-db.iliosproject.org](https://ilios-demo-db.iliosproject.org).
+Note: Using `docker compose up` again after issuing a `docker compose down` command to stop an instance will re-download the application's data and force a refresh of the database using the latest Ilios mock data from [https://ilios-demo-db.iliosproject.org](https://ilios-demo-db.iliosproject.org).
 Be sure to use `docker compose -f docs/docker-examples/docker-compose.demo.yml stop` if you want to stop your running Ilios demo instance without losing your data.

 ## Install and Update Instructions